Worried about a child

 If you are worried that a child or young person under the age of 18 is at risk of harm or needs help and support, it is important that you share this with us.

-In an emergency or for urgent advice, please contact the Early Help and Safeguarding Hub (EHASH) or the Emergency Duty Team by telephone -
+In an emergency only or for urgent advice, you can contact the Early Help and Safeguarding Hub (EHASH) or the Emergency Duty Team (out of hours).
+Use the following telephone numbers -

 • EHASH - 01482 448 879 option 4